jsloan117/docker-openvpn-client/docs/configuration.md

 ## Health check option

 Because your VPN connection can sometimes fail, Docker will run a health check on this container every 5 minutes to see if the container is still connected to the internet.
-By default, this check is done by pinging google.com once.
+By default, this check is done by pinging google.com twice.
 You can change the host that is pinged.

 | Variable            | Function                                                           | Example      |
 | ------------------- | ------------------------------------------------------------------ | ------------ |